EliaSaSe/windows-update-remote-service/README.md

 The communication between client and agent is realized with [WCF] over the tcp protocol.
 By default the communication is [encrypted and signed] at [transportation level] by using TLS.

 To authenticate connections between the client and the agents, Kerberos or NTLM authentication will be performed, depending on the host configuration.
-The client will be authenticated with the Windows user context, in which they is running.
+The client will be authenticated with the Windows user context, in which it is running.
 The agent rejects any user that does not have local administrator privileges on its host.
-This means that, to manage a group of servers, you need to run the client using an Active Directory user that has these permissions on all hosts that need to managed.
+This means, to manage a group of servers, you need to run the client, using an Active Directory user that has these permissions on all managed hosts.
 This authorisation behavior is currently hardcoded.

 When UAC is turned on, you may need to start the client with elevated permissions to gain the administrator privileges.